brian14708/wh-briefings/statements-releases/2021-01/2021-01-26-fact-sheet-president-biden-announces-new-steps-to-boost-vaccine-supply-and-increase-transparency-for-states-tribes-and-territories.md

 date: '2021-01-26'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/01/26/fact-sheet-president-biden-announces-new-steps-to-boost-vaccine-supply-and-increase-transparency-for-states-tribes-and-territories/
 published_time: 2021-01-26 16:44:28-05:00
-title: 'Fact Sheet: President Biden Announces New Steps to Boost Vaccine Supply and Increase Transparency for States, Tribes, and Territories'
+title: "Fact Sheet: President\_Biden Announces New Steps to Boost Vaccine Supply and\
+  \ Increase Transparency for States, Tribes, and\_Territories"
 ---

 ***Administration to Purchase Additional 200 Million Doses to Be